TwigWorld/django-contactfield/README.md

 You can set these in one of two ways:

  - Subclass the contact field, and redefine valid_groups and valid_labels
- - Instantiate contact field and pass in any of the following arguments:
+ - Instantiate the contact field and pass in any of the following arguments:
    * valid_groups
    * valid_labels
    * addtional_groups